 The Esperanto Society of Chicago is an organization of Esperanto speakers living in and around Chicago.
-The Society’s mission is to give Esperantists opportunities to connect with each other by organizing social and cultural events, and by providing an access point to the worldwide Esperanto community.
+If you are interested in learning more about Esperanto, consider attending one of our events.
+The Society’s mission is to give Esperanto speakers opportunities to connect with each other by organizing social and cultural events, and by providing an access point to the worldwide Esperanto community.

 The Esperanto Society of Chicago was informally established in the mid-1950’s (pdf), and was registered as a not-for-profit organization in 1973.